nakulrampal/betsi-gui/README.md

 seaborn==0.11.0
 statsmodels==0.12.1
 ```
+## Running BETSI from executable

+Download the executables for Windows or Linux found in the repositories run them on your machine.
+This will automatically run the code for you and take you immediately to the Instructions of use found below.
+If instead you wish to download the source code and install BETSI on your machine, please follow the steps below.

 ## Steps to install BETSI

 Download Anaconda from https://anaconda.org for your operating system.
 Once you have done so, open the Anaconda Navigator program.
 # <img src="docs/images/step-1.png" alt="step-1" style="padding:10px;" width="600"/>
 Next, create a new environment by clicking 'Create' on the bottom left corner.
 You can give your environment and arbitrary name (we have called ours 'betsi') and select as a package Python 3.7.